dheero/OBF.github.io/wiki/Codefest_2010.md

         to the left of the Whole Foods and CVS.
 Walk in the lobby and the security desk should have a badge for you.
 You can take the elevators up to the 3rd floor.
-Room 3130 is down the only non-secured corridor and is on the right side just past the cafeteria.
+Room 3130 is down the only non-secured corridor and is on the left side just past the cafeteria.

 Resources